USEPA/EPA_ALPHA_Model/README.rst

 https://www.epa.gov/regulations-emissions-vehicles-and-engines/advanced-light-duty-powertrain-and-hybrid-analysis-alpha

-This repository is the public home of ALPHA documentation
+This repository is the public home of the ALPHA documentation source code.

 The published documentation homepage is https://epa-alpha-model.readthedocs.io/en/latest/